Hemidesmus indicus

-Hemidesmus indicus, Indian sarsaparilla is a species of plant found in South Asia.
+Hemidesmus indicus, Indian sarsaparilla, is a species of plant found in South Asia.
 It occurs over the greater part of India, from the upper Gangetic plain eastwards to Assam and in some places in central, western and South India.

 The root is a substitute for sarsaparilla (the dried root of the tropical species of Smilax, Smilacaceae; in India Smilax aspera L., and Smilax ovalifolia Roxb.).
-It should be distinguished from Mexican Sarsaparilla Smilax aristolochiifolia Mill. and Jamaican Sarsaparilla Smilax ornata Hook.f..
+It should be distinguished from Mexican sarsaparilla Smilax aristolochiifolia Mill. and Jamaican sarsaparilla Smilax ornata Hook.f..

 Names

 In India, it is called ananthamoola, also known locally in Southern India as naruneendi or nannari.

 Description

-It is a slender, twining, sometimes prostrate or semi-erect shrub.
+It is a slender, twining, sometimes prostrate or semi-erect climber.
 Roots are woody and aromatic.
 The stem is numerous, slender, terete, thickened at the nodes.
 The leaves are opposite, short-petioled, very variable, elliptic-oblong to linear-lanceolate.
 The flowers are greenish outside, purplish inside, crowded in sub-sessile axillary cymes.